 English as a Second Language Options at Montgomery College

-The AELP focuses on American English for academic purposes and includes courses on grammar/writing, reading, and listening/speaking.
-These AELP courses are higher in level than most courses in the other two English language programs described below.
+The ELAP focuses on English for academic purposes and includes courses on grammar/writing, reading, and listening/speaking.
+These ELAP courses are higher in level than most courses in the other two English language programs described below.
 Following admission to the college, students take an assessment test to determine which level of courses are appropriate for them.

 Courses include reading, speaking, listening, grammar, pronunciation, and vocabulary.
 The ESL courses are for beginning to advanced adult English language learners.
 Learners must take an assessment test and speak with a placement counselor to learn their level and the best courses for their learning goals.